Christmas Campaigns: The Rise of Integrated Marketing

 The Christmas campaign has undeniably become one of the most anticipated events on the marketing calendar.
 But with the market becoming increasingly saturated, how are companies making themselves stand out?

 However, today, having a big budget television advert alone isn’t necessarily enough.
-Companies have started to use an integrated approach across lots of platforms to get the most reach out of their campaign.
+Companies have started using an integrated approach across many platforms to get the most reach out of their campaign.

-A recent example of this is Asda who have launched their ‘most digital campaign ever’ to try and stand out from their rivals.
-Their television ad was launched on 1st November and will be showcased between Xfactor advert breaks to get a guaranteed reach.
+A recent example of this is Asda, which has launched its ‘most digital campaign ever’ to try and stand out from its rivals.
+Their television ad was launched on 1st November and will be showcased between X Factor advert breaks to get a guaranteed reach.

-On top of this traditional approach, the Christmas campaign will be Asda’s most significant presence on Instagram to date.
-Asda will use Instagram to reveal a product from their Christmas food range every day up until Christmas day.
-This will start to create anticipation and a buzz from customers.
-Asda will also launch activity across YouTube, Twitter, and Google and have 3D billboards showcasing antlers and Christmas Trees which will be put up in Leeds and Manchester.
-They will use the hashtag #BecauseitsChristmas across the campaign including print and social media.
+On top of this traditional approach, the Christmas campaign will be Asda’s most significant Instagram presence.
+Asda will use Instagram to reveal a product from their Christmas food range every day up until Christmas Day.
+This will start to create anticipation and a buzz among customers.
+Asda will also launch activity across YouTube, Twitter, and Google and have 3D billboards showcasing antlers and Christmas Trees, which will be put up in Leeds and Manchester.
+They will use the hashtag #BecauseitsChristmas across the campaign, including print and social media.

-John Lewis have also been known to cross platforms with their Christmas campaigns by selling products in store related to the advert.
-Last year Monty-mania hit when John Lewis created soft toy versions of the penguins from their 2014 advert.
-It was reported that it took less than 24 hours for the penguins to sell out showing how invested people are in the whole campaign.
+John Lewis has also been known to cross platforms with their Christmas campaigns by selling products in-store related to the advert.
+Last year, Monty-mania hit when John Lewis created soft toy versions of the penguins from their 2014 advert.
+It was reported that it took less than 24 hours for the penguins to sell out, showing how invested people are in the whole campaign.

 This year Cadburys have taken a new experiential approach to make them stand out from the rest and engage customers on another level.